Gr8-Dayne/401-Data-Structures/challenges/README.md

 ## Class 37 Code Challenge - Get Edge

 #### Summary
+This one I found to be a bit easier than the last and more fun.

 #### Challenge
 Write a function based on the specifications above, which takes in a graph, and an array of city names.
 Without utilizing any of the built-in methods available to your language, return whether the full trip is possible with direct flights, and how much it would cost.